 Everything You Wanted to Know about Blending Your Online Program

-In a recent webinar, Kana discussed tips on how to design an engaging blended program.
-The key questions that she addressed are:
+In a recent webinar, Kana discussed tips on blending your online program.
+Specifically, she addressed some key questions:

 Learn more by watching the webinar here.